RobertASmith/PACEM/README.md

 Please cite this work as:

-Smith, Robert (2023) Improving the validity and usability of decision models: case studies with a focus on physical activity.
+Smith, Robert (2023) *Improving the validity and usability of decision models: case studies with a focus on physical activity*.
 PhD thesis, University of Sheffield.

 ### Installation